HusenjanDev/Quartz/content/Documents/0030 Troubleshooting DSCMDREG.md

 | YES           | NO               | YES          |	Microsoft Entra hybrid joined  |
 | NO            | YES	           | YES	      | On-premises DRS Joined         |

-The `dsregcmd` comes with the ability to show informations such as Device State, Device Details, Tenant Details, User State, SSO State, Diagnostic Data, and Ngt Prerequisite check which are great informations to have when there are issues with the device related to Microsoft Intune.
+The `dsregcmd` also shows us information about the device such as Device State, Device Details, Tenant Details, User State, SSO State, and Diagnostics Data, and Ngt Prerequisities which are great information to have when there are issues between our device and Microsoft Entra ID.

-## Troubleshooting
+## Device Info

-When there is a issue occurring between the device and Microsoft Entra ID these are the commands which I recommend becoming familiar with as they will be extremely useful in these situations.

-The `dmsregcmd /status` command will show information about the device and the user.
-However, the information we are mostly interested in are `AzureAdJoined` and `DomainJoined` which will allow us to see if the device state is correct for our environment.
+The `dsregcmd /status` command will show all the information about the device that is in the Microsoft Entra ID environment.
+Additionally, it will provide us with information if there are any issues between device and Microsoft Entra ID.

 ```powershell {6-8}
 C:\Users\husenjan> dsregcmd /status